GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Evaluation

 \subsubsection{Settings}

 Our system generates motions at $60$ frames per second.
 We train the motion VQ-VAE (Section \ref{subsec:motion_representation}) with a downsampling rate $d = 8$, a batch size of $32$, and $C = 512$.
 To learn the gesture-transcript embedding space (Section \ref{sec:gesture-transcript_embedding_learning}), the values of $C_s$, $\tau$, and $B$ are set to $768$, $0.07$, and $32$, respectively.
 As for the diffusion module (Section \ref{sec:stylized_co-speech_gesture_diffusion_model}), the denoising network is based on a $12$-layer, $768$-feature wide, encoder-only transformer with $12$ attention heads.
 The number of diffusion steps is $N=1000$, the training batch size is $128$ per GPU, and the parameters $\delta^a$, $C_{\eqword{CLIP}}$, $C_{\eqword{ada}}$, $w_{\eqword{noise}}$, $w_{\eqword{semantic}}$, $w_{\eqword{style}}$ are set to $8$, $768$, $768$, $1.0$, $0.1$, and $0.07$, respectively.
 We train the motion VQ-VAE using regular speech clips of $4$ seconds in length and other models with sentence-level clips ranging from $1$~second to $15$~seconds in length.
 We train all these models using two NVIDIA Tesla V100 GPUs for about five days.
+During inference, it takes our system about 1.5 seconds to generate an 1-second (60 frames) gesture clip on a single Tesla V100 GPU.